cncf/clomonitor/docs/architecture.md

 ## Backend applications

-The backend applications are `apiserver`, `registrar` and `tracker`.
-They are located in the `clomonitor-apiserver`, `clomonitor-registrar` and `clomonitor-tracker` directories respectively.
+The backend applications are `apiserver`, `archiver`, `registrar` and `tracker`.
+They are located in the `clomonitor-apiserver`, `clomonitor-archiver`, `clomonitor-registrar` and `clomonitor-tracker` directories respectively.
 Each of the applications' directory contains a `Dockerfile` that will be used to build the corresponding Docker image.

 ```sh
 .